First Step to Crossfit

 Cardiovascular and Respiratory Endurance

 Crossfit is a training program that builds strength and conditioning through extremely varied and challenging workouts.
-Each day the workout will challenge your functional strength or conditioning by focusing on a goal of building a body that’s capable of practically anything and everything.
+Each day the workout will challenge your functional strength or conditioning by focusing on the goal of building a body that’s capable of practically anything and everything.

 Crossfit is extremely different from a commercial gym.